gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Testing support

-In Gradle 2.10 testing was not supported yet when building Java libraries using the new software model.
-It is now possible to declare a JUnit test suite as a software component, both as a standalone component or with a component under test.
+The Java software model now supports declaring a JUnit test suite as a software component, both as a standalone component or with a component under test.

-Declaring a standalone test suite can be done like this:

-    model {
-        testSuites {
-            mySuite(JUnitTestSuiteSpec) {
-                jUnitVersion '4.12'
-            }
-        }
-    }

-Whereas you can declare a test suite aimed at testing another JVM component this way:

-    model {
-        components {
-            myLib(JvmLibrarySpec)
-        }
-        testSuites {
-            mySuite(JUnitTestSuiteSpec) {
-                jUnitVersion '4.12'
-                testing $.components.myLib
-            }
-        }
-    }

-Then the suite can be executed running the `:mySuiteTest` task.
 More information about declaring test suites can be found in the [userguide](userguide/java_software.html).

+In addition, the changes in the software model infrastructure should make it easy to add support for new test frameworks.

 #### Improved compile avoidance